emberjs/guides/source/routing/loading-and-error-substates.md

 ### The `error` event

-If `route:articles/overview`'s `model` hook returns a promise that rejects (for instance the server returned an error, the user isn't logged in, etc.), an `error` event will fire on `route:articles/overview` and bubble upward.
+If the `articles.overview` route's `model` hook returns a promise that rejects (for instance the server returned an error, the user isn't logged in, etc.), an `error` event will fire from that route and bubble upward.
 This `error` event can be handled and used to display an error message, redirect to a login page, etc.